elmaan-kh/PowerShell-Cheat-Sheet/README.md

 ### Summary:
-Classwork 2 introduced essential cmdlets for managing system processes, services, event logs, and network adapters. `Get-Help` provided guidance, while `Set-ExecutionPolicy` modified script execution rules.
-You also learned to export data to CSV with `Export-CSV`, filter output with `Select-Object`, and manipulate processes and services with `Get-Process`, `Stop-Process`, and `Get-Service`.
+In Classwork 2, I learned important commands for managing system processes, services, event logs, and network adapters. `Get-Help` provided guidance, while `Set-ExecutionPolicy` modified script execution rules.
+I also learned to export data to CSV with `Export-CSV`, filter output with `Select-Object`, and manipulate processes and services with `Get-Process`, `Stop-Process`, and `Get-Service`.
 WMI and event logs were explored with `Get-WmiObject` and `Get-EventLog`.

 ---